CMA vs SOCPA vs ACCA: Which Certification Fits Your Career?

 The SOCPA fellowship is the qualification with legal teeth.
 Under the Saudi accountants regulations, only SOCPA fellows can sign audit reports in the Kingdom.
 If your goal is a career in external audit — becoming a licensed partner, opening your own practice, or signing statutory financial statements — the fellowship is not optional, whatever other letters you add after your name.

 Cost is the fellowship quiet advantage.
-Under SOCPA published rules, first-time registration is about SAR 1,000, plus roughly SAR 300 per subject — confirm the current amounts on the SOCPA site before booking, but the total remains a fraction of what the international routes cost.
-Eligibility starts from a relevant degree with a minimum number of accounting credit hours.
+Under SOCPA published rules, first-time registration is about SAR 1,000, plus roughly SAR 300 per module — confirm the current amounts on the SOCPA site before booking, but the total remains a fraction of what the international routes cost.
+Eligibility starts from a relevant degree with the required accounting credit hours.

 The trade-off is portability.
 The fellowship authority is concentrated in Saudi Arabia: outside the Kingdom it is respected as a rigorous local qualification, but it does not carry the statutory role anywhere else.
-For the module-by-module breakdown, study plan, and readiness checks, see the full [SOCPA fellowship exam guide](/learn/socpa-fellowship-exam-guide).
+Use the official SOCPA Fellowship page and SOCPA FAQ as your source of truth before you build a study plan: [SOCPA Fellowship](https://socpa.org.sa/sfx) and [SOCPA FAQ on the restructured exam subjects](https://socpa.org.sa/Socpa/Technical-Resources/Professional-Tests/Applying/FAQ/1215.aspx).

 What does the CMA cover, and who is it for?